 I have helped him organize and choose diagnostic and treatment options and practitioners.

-I summarize his conventional, as well as alternative, healing experiences after his current diagnostic and treatment overview:
+I summarize his conventional, as well as alternative, healing experiences after his following current diagnostic and treatment overview:

 A. Chronic Fatigue

-Fatigue comes from damaged mitochondria, which are the batteries of our cells.
+Cause: Damaged mitochondria, which are the batteries of our cells.
 Damage caused by continued chronic inflammation from immune dysfunction and auto-immunity to mitochondrial components, as well as free radical damage to mitochondria.
 This free radical and mitochondrial damage was diagnosed with several echocardiograms showing Systolic Dysfunction (which occurs from a lack of energy (ATP) in the cell caused by an insufficient mitochondrial antioxidant capacity with excessive superoxide ion that damages the cell through the Peroxynitrite ion We have discriminated many other causes, both genetic (with abnormal SNP’s) and acquired, with chronic infection from multiple microbials, damage to his immune system (dysfunction in interferons, very low IgG levels, undetectable IgA levels in the gut, bone marrow damage with markedly reduced neutrophils, white blood cells, hemoglobin, hematocrit and platelets), an extremely high exposure to tricothecenes (one of the most dangerous mold mycotoxins), and exposures to many other toxins, resulting in multiple environmental allergies and sensitivities.

 Treatments: See CFIDS: Increase Cell Energy and CFIDS: Immune Deficits and Gut